open-mmlab/Amphion/models/vc/vevo/README.md

 ## Citations

-If you use Vevo in your research, please cite the following papers:
+If you find this work useful for your research, please cite our paper:

 ```bibtex
 @inproceedings{vevo,